Home > Research > Researchers > Richard Wilbraham

 Profile

-While primarily involved in research, he also teaches undergraduate Electronics and Mechanical Engineering tutorials within the department and supervises Nuclear Engineering M.Sc students.
+While primarily involved in research, he also teaches on the undergraduate Nuclear Engineering program within the School of Engineering and supervises Nuclear Engineering M.Sc students.